Dado DuelComments (0)

 Thanks to those 46 teeth, the edges of every single dado cut with the Amana were extremely crisp.
 The outside blades feature hollow-ground plates for proper clearance (the tips of the assembled cutterhead can’t touch), and they have an alternate top-bevel grind, with every sixth tooth being a flat grind.
 Amana’s 8" diameter sets have a negative 5-degree hook angle on the outside blades which is designed to minimize tearout.
 We performed all tests without a scrap backup, and the engineers were vindicated: There was no visible tearout as the cutterhead exited each workpiece.

-things considered, the 658040 is a superior tool that will meet or exceed most
+All things considered, the 658040 is a superior tool that will meet or exceed most expectations.

 With its economical pricing, this set is perhaps aimed at the less-frequent user – for the shop of a serious hobbyist rather than for daily use in a professional cabinet shop.
 It delivered a satisfactory cut in most materials, although there was a small amount of tearout on the exit side of each test board.